xdrpp/stc/stc.1.md

-Each file in `key` contains a signing key, which is either a single line of text representing a Stellar signing key in strkey format (starting with the letter "S"), or such a line of text symmetrically encrypted by gpg.
+Each file in `key` contains a signing key, which is either a single line of text representing a Stellar signing key in strkey format (starting with the letter "S"), or such a line of text symmetrically encrypted and ASCII armored by gpg.
 These are the key names supplied to options such as `-key` and `-export-key`.

 Within the `networks` directory are a bunch of subdirectories whose names correspond to the _id_ argument to the `-net` option.
-Within each subdirectory directory there are four files:
+Within each subdirectory of `networks` there are four files:

 * `network_id` corresponds to the Stellar network ID that permutes signatures and pre-signed-transaction hashes (which prevents